Ericsson/codechecker/web/api/README.md

   * Github doesn't support PKCE and If GitHub starts supporting PKCE in the future, the code should automatically start using it ,and in that case, this note can be removed.

+  * If a new OAuth provider is added, add it to `OAUTH_TEMPLATES`, instead of the `server-config.json`.

   * Important: for different providers there are different requirements for providing refresh token.

     In case of of google you need to specify these 2 attributes `access_type='offline'` and `prompt='consent'` prompts `google` to return `refresh_token`.